 As of December 31, 2013, approximately 2.8 million customers effected at least one transaction within the program.
-The cards which were active on monthly basis the averaged 1.3 million.
-2013, volumes In sold to customers accumulating points on their cards accounted for approximately 37% of all network throughputs.
+The cards which were active on the monthly basis averaged 1.3 million.
+In 2013, volumes sold to customers accumulating points on their cards accounted for approximately 37% of all network throughputs.